esrc-blg/Norfolk_Suffolk_2019/docs/day2.md

 # The Application of SQL

-## Query 1: SELECT Statement: with Count
+## Query 1: Select the number of the distinct crime category of female victims in the age group 20-29

 ```sql
 SELECT